National Museum of Ethnography: Carpathian culture: Czech Republic

 For the 80 monuments from the Czech Republic, which are owned by NME in Warsaw as much as 75, come from the areas covered by the Carpathian settlement.
 These are mainly costumes, especially the almost complete female and male outfits of Jackowie – tiny Polish ethnic group living in the Czech Silesia, around the town Jablunkov.
-These costumes have been reproduced by artisans or made in the Department of Conservatory of NME in Warsaw on the basis of the originals of this ethnic group kept at the Teschen Silesian Museum in Cieszyn.
-Our museum has also a large representation of brass, silver plated buttons (up to 18 pieces) characteristic for the Jackowie costumes.
+These costumes have been reproduced by artisans or made in the Department of Conservatory of NME in Warsaw on the basis of the originals of this ethnic group kept at the Museum of Cieszyn Silesia in Cieszyn.
+The museum has also a large representation of brass, silver plated buttons (up to 18 pieces) characteristic for the Jackowie costumes.
 These buttons are copies of originals from the Museum collections in Cieszyn, too.

-NME in Warsaw has a full women's outfit from the South Moravian region, and even some overlapping elements, such as the halls.
-All these elements are a gift of the National Folk Culture Institute in Strážnice in Moravia, were made in the twentieth century.
-Individual pieces of clothing come from other regions, as well as the 20th century corset from the Olomouc region.
+NME in Warsaw has a full women's outfit from the South Moravian Region, and even some overlapping elements, such as the halls.
+All these elements are a gift of the National Folk Culture Institute in Strážnice in Moravia, were made in the 20th century.
+Individual pieces of clothing come from other regions, as well as the 20th century corset from the Olomouc Region.

 Two paintings representing the culture of the Carpathians in the Czech Republic are: